stacksimplify/aws-eks-kubernetes-masterclass/17-Microservices-with-AppMesh/17-02-Enable-AppMesh-for-Microservices/README.md

 # Notification Service Health-Status calling via User Management Service
 http://<Worker-Node-Public-IP>:NodePort/usermgmt/notification-health-status
 ```
-- **Observation-1:** We should V1 version of notification service sample message: `Notification Service is UP and Running - V1`
+- **Observation-1:** We should see V1 version of notification service sample message: `Notification Service is UP and Running - V1`
 - **Observation-2:** We have 100% of traffic going to only notification service V1.

 ## Step-09: Verify AppMesh Grafana Dashboard